 While considering any feature, it’s important to understand challenges as well.
-At the time of writing, this post below is the challenge with the Enterprise State Roaming feature.
+This post below is the challenge with the Enterprise State Roaming feature at the time of writing.

-Note 1: In the enterprise, we know that most of the apps are desktop apps.
-Win 32 based apps or desktop apps settings are not included in the Enterprise State Roaming feature.
-This means that the majority of the app settings are not captured using the Enterprise State Roaming feature.
+This means that most app settings are not captured using the Enterprise State Roaming feature.
 It’s a significant limitation to note.

-Note 2: Enterprise State Roaming for Windows 10 available on most of the countries but not everywhere.
+Note 2: Enterprise State Roaming for Windows 10 is available in most countries but not everywhere.
 The Azure Region (Data Center) is open in the US, Europe, Asia, etc. Refer here to understand the different Azure regions list.

-Note 4: There is no option to configure when Roaming settings should apply or synch on the client.
-This means after user login; Enterprise State Roaming Settings may apply anytime (asynchronous).
+Note 4: There is no option to configure when Roaming settings should apply or sync the client.
+After user login, Enterprise State Roaming Settings may apply anytime (asynchronous).
 Admins or users don’t have any control.

 NOTE! – However, In the autopilot scenario, I have seen most of the Enterprise State Roaming settings get applied as soon as users enroll and see the desktop first time.

 Note 5: We can monitor the sync status at the device level.
-But there is no option in Azure console to monitor the sync status for each roaming settings.
+But there is no option in the Azure console to monitor the sync status for each roaming setting.

 How to enable Enterprise State Roaming?

-In this section we will go through the steps to enable enterprise roaming for user group
+This section will go through the steps to enable enterprise roaming for the user group.